nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TaskManager` and the **Actor** is the `user`, unless specified otherwise)

-#### Use case: UC01 add task.
+#### Use case: UC01 View more information about a particular command
 Actor: User<br>
-   Preconditions: User is logged in

 **MSS**

+1.User enter help for a particular command
+2.System show the user guide of the particular command Use Case ends

+**Extension**

+       1a.User enter an invalid command
+       >1a1.
+System show error message
+       Use case ends.

+#### Use case: UC02 Add an event
+Actor: User<br>

+**MSS**
-1. User requests to add new task description.
+1.User requests to add new event by specifying title, description, start and end date.
-2. System will update the database of the newly created task.<br>
+2.System will update the database of the newly created event.
 Use Case end.

 **Extension**

     1a.
-User enter invalid text.
+Event has no title
     >1a1.
 System shows an error message
     Use case resume at step 1.

+    1b.
+Event has no description
+    >1b1.
+System shows an error message
+    Use case resume at step 1.

+    1c.
+Start date is later than end date
+    >1c1.
+System shows an error message
+    Use case resume at step 1.

-#### Use case: UC02 view upcoming task.
+#### Use case: UC03  Add a deadline
 Actor: User<br>

-   Preconditions: User is logged in
+**MSS**
+1.User requests to add new event by specifying title, description and end date.
+2.System will update the database of the newly created deadline.
+Use Case end.

+**Extension**

+    1a.
+Deadline has no title
+    >1a1.
+System shows an error message
+    Use case resume at step 1.

+    1b.
+Deadline has no description
+    >1b1.
+System shows an error message
+    Use case resume at step 1.

+    1c.
+Deadline has no end date
+    >1c1.
+System shows an error message
+    Use case resume at step 1.

+#### Use case: UC04  Add a floating task
+Actor: User<br>

+**MSS**
+1.User requests to add new event by specifying title, description 2.System will update the database of the newly created floating task.
+Use Case end.

+**Extension**

+    1a.
+Deadline has no title
+    >1a1.
+System shows an error message
+    Use case resume at step 1.

+    1b.
+Deadline has no description
+    >1b1.
+System shows an error message
+    Use case resume at step 1.

+#### Use case: UC05 view upcoming task.

+   Actor: User<br>

 **MSS**